HTTP-RPC/Kilo/README.md

     * `RequestParameter` - annotation that associates a custom request parameter name with a method argument
     * `ResourcePath` - annotation that associates a resource path with a service method
     * `Response` - annotation that associates a custom response description with a service method
+    * `WebServiceException` - exception thrown when a service operation returns an error
+    * `WebServiceProxy` - web service invocation proxy
     * `WebService` - abstract base class for web services
 * `org.httprpc.io`
     * `CSVDecoder` - class that decodes an iterable sequence of values from CSV